fscelliott/docsdonewell/_posts/2015-01-15-notes-ux-of-some-taxonomycontrolled.md

      why can't you easily enter and edit terms in a hierarchical view that also displays non-hierarchical term relationships? (as in the "Hierarchical Report with Additional Relationship Types" report view )?
-Is there a philosophical difference from back-of-the-book indexing software, or is it just cumbersome interaction design? (my guess is the latter, since other taxonomy software seems to allow this.
+Is there a philosophical difference frqom back-of-the-book indexing software, or is it just cumbersome interaction design? (my guess is the latter, since other taxonomy software seems to allow this.
 In particular, it's pretty clunky in the Item Summary to cycle through 'add (term)-add relationship--edit